-The NJPDES permit issued to Town of Harrison on March 12, 2015 and effective on July 1, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
+The NJPDES permit issued to the City of Bayonne on March 12, 2015 and effective on July 1, 2015 (2015 NJPDES CSO permit) required submission of a LTCP consistent with the Federal CSO Control Policy and NJPDES Regulations.
 This permit was subsequently modified for certain conditions as detailed in the Contents of the Administrative Record and as identified within this fact sheet.